 Campfires are forbidden at Atlantic Creek Campground.

 Do not leave fires unattended and always make sure the fire is completely out (using water!) before you go anywhere.
-The use of portable camp stoves is recommended in place of fires whenever possible.
+The use of portable camp stoves is recommended in place of fires.

 Aside from downed or dead wood, the gathering or cutting of firewood is prohibited throughout the park - with just a few exceptions (see the 'Fires + Firewood' Section).
 You can purchase firewood at a majority of the park's camp stores.